This Lakeshore home pays homage its 1936 historical Hutsell roots. (Photo by Jenifer McNeil Baker)

 The home is filled with furniture, art and photos that emulate their love for global travel.
 (Photo by Jenifer McNeil Baker)

 It even has a basement speakeasy with an ever-changing craft cocktail menu.
 (Photo by Jenifer McNeil Baker)

-Don't miss the 43rd annual Lakewood Home Festival.
+A home featured in a previous Lakewood Home Festival.
 (Photo by Jenifer McNeil Baker)

 In 2015, the kitchen, front courtyard, and master suite went through a remodel.
 (Photo by Jenifer McNeil Baker)